dgaydukov/cert-spring5/files/spring5.md

         PlatformTransactionManager manager = new JpaTransactionManager();
         TransactionTemplate template = new TransactionTemplate(manager);
         /**
-         * with some return value, takes TransactionCallback functioan interface with method doInTransaction */ template.execute(status -> {
+         * with some return value, takes TransactionCallback functional interface with method doInTransaction */ template.execute(status -> {
             // you can rollback by